Meeting Time: March 14, 2023 at 9:00am PDT

 • Default_avatar

-Angela Hill over 1 year ago
+Angela Hill almost 2 years ago

 On behalf of the Department of Cannabis Control, it is my pleasure to submit the attached letter expressing our support in concept for Agenda Item 4f to streamline Mendocino’s cannabis permitting program, which will be heard by your Board tomorrow morning.